vdaubry/video_blur/README.md

 # VideoBlur

-Blur a part of a video using FFmpeg
+Video_blur is a small ruby gem to blur a part of a video using FFmpeg.
+It automates the aspect ratio conversion and the FFmpeg filter parameters.

 Input video :